MASTER'S DEGREE (MA) INTERIOR DESIGN

 The NDA Online Master’s Degree (MA) in Interior Design is the final stage in the development of a professional interior designer.
 It provides interior designers with the professional skills and expertise required to work at a senior or management level within a Design or Architectural practice.
 Graduates will also have the entrepreneurial skills and knowledge they will need to open their own interior design practice.

 The National Design Academy’s Master’s Interior Design course is the UK’s only, truly flexible online Master’s Degree where you can study flexibly alongside your career and family.
 You can even choose your own start date!

-This Master's Degree in Interior Design is awarded by our Academic Partners Staffordshire University.
 Your degree certificate will be issued by the University and is the same as certificates issued to students who study on-campus.
 It does not refer to Online Study.

 – If you have successfully graduated with a BA (Hons) in any subject with NDA, you will be offered a place on the Master’s Degree (MA) in Interior Design, and awarded a generous scholarship.